 A great fitness plan should include a balance of aerobic activity, flexibility exercises, strength training, balance work, and isometric exercises.
 As a reminder, never hold your breath while exercising—this can cause a dramatic increase in blood pressure.
 Instead, inhale when you start and exhale at the point of maximum exertion.

 Here are the top 12 isometric exercises and tips on how to complete them.
+Be sure to shake up one scoop of Perform, The Amino Company's Athletic Performance blend, to help increase stamina and amplify muscle building and fat burning.

 1. The Plank